 We all know that DNA is one of life’s essential building blocks.
 Encoded within its double helix structure is a vast treasure trove of priceless genetic material that opens a window into the unique evolutionary history of an organism and its ability to survive in its environment.
 Without access to DNA, our knowledge about living creatures would be limited to surface-level observations.
-Corporate archives function in much the same way.
+Corporate archives function in much the same way as DNA.
 A good archive contains unique and priceless information that can help any organization understand its story in greater depth.

-Our target in mind, we immediately embarked on a journey back in time through The Hartford’s 200-plus-year history.
+With our target in mind, we immediately embarked on a journey back in time through The Hartford’s 200-plus-year history.
 There, we discovered a story that had never been told from the perspective of an agent.
-We had already known that The Hartford had issued insurance policy to President Abraham Lincoln, which seemed like a good place to start.
+We had already known that The Hartford had issued an insurance policy to President Abraham Lincoln, which seemed like a good place to start.
 But we had a lingering question, which we posed to The Hartford’s internal team.

 “Do we know,” one of our researchers asked, “the name of the agent who actually wrote the Lincoln policy?”
 Everyone in the meeting looked at each other quizzically, scrambling for an answer, until someone finally piped up and admitted they had no idea.